makeabilitylab/physcomp/sensors/photoresistors.md

 | 2.2kΩ | 1.82V             | 1.23mA            | 1.78V             | 0.5mA             |
 | 4.7kΩ | 1.78V             | 0.48mA            | 1.41V             | 0mA               |
 | 10kΩ  | 1.72V             | 0.10mA            | 0.80V             | 0mA               |

+So, while this circuit works, it doesn't work well.
+We are not able to sufficiently control the current through the LED based on lighting conditions.
+Yes, we have the general LED behavior we want but 0.10mA is a very small current, so the LED is not very bright (even in the darkest conditions).
+See video below.

 <iframe width="736" height="414" src="https://www.youtube.com/embed/ZYVQLw-7HU0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 This video shows a photoresistor wired in parallel to inverse the relationship between ambient light levels and LED brightness.
 Note: this video has no audio.